-Spider spotted on top of Queen’s coffin at Westminster Abbey funeral
+Spider spotted on top of Queen’s coffin during Westminster Abbey funeral

 Social media users spotted the spider crawling on the Queen’s coffin during her funeral service